YudaiFurukawa/Investment-and-Trading/README.md

 2. KNeibors
 3. SVR

-I chose the linear regressor as
+I chose the linear regressor as it is the most commonly used regressor especially in the financial industry.
+However, the weakness of the linear regressor such as sensitivity to outliers and assumption of data independency should be carefully treated.
-I chose KNeibors as
+I chose KNeibors as it is robust to noisy training data and the dataset is noisy as a lot of other factors that might affect the price are missing.
-I chose SVR as
+I chose SVR as it can do both linear and non-linear regressions and it is less likely to overfit.

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_